Plan Your Visit to The Hills Church

-The following is a generally what you can expect in our weekly services:
+The following is generally what you can expect in our weekly services:

 When we gather, we are responding to a call to worship.
 By grace God calls us to himself to find renewal and restoration so that we may be his image bearers for the world.
 We begin each service with Scripture.
 We listen and respond to it.
 We let it prepare our hearts for worship.
 The Scripture is taken from our weekly Bible reading plan.

 Singing is the language of God's Kingdom.
 Celebration and singing have been a part of God’s people for thousands of years.
-The Psalms tell of people worshipping God with instruments, singing, shouting, standing, bowing, clapping, lifting hands, and dancing.
+The Psalms tell of people worshiping God with instruments, singing, shouting, standing, bowing, clapping, lifting hands, and dancing.
 It is through songs corporately sung that our voices rise above our own issues and needs and join in the chorus of praise sung to God throughout the world from the beginning of time.
-We use a mix of ancient hymns, current songs, and instrumental creations.
+We sing a mix of gospel, contemporary, and ancient hymns.
 Our music is as diverse as our neighborhood.

 We believe prayer is about seeking to weave the kingdom of God into our lives - our relationships, our worries, our fears and failures - and into our broken and fallen world.
 Prayer is conversing with God and collaborating with His actions in the world.
 Prayer is the beginning of an uprising against the disorder of the world.
 We provide for a time of silent prayer and then recite The Lord's Prayer together (words will be on the screen).